 Locomotives are another source primarily regulated at the federal level that contribute significant NOx emissions in California.
-In the 2016 State SIP Strategy, CARB included a measure to petition for more stringent national locomotive emission standards.
-The goal of a more stringent national locomotive emissions from locomotives in order to meet air quality and climate change goals.
-On April 13, 2017, CARB petitioned the U.S. EPA16 to promulgate both Tier 5 national emission standards for newly manufactured locomotives, and more stringent national requirements for remanufactured locomotives, to reduce criteria and toxic pollutants, fuel consumption, and GHG emissions.
-CARB is waiting for the U.S. EPA to act on the petition to promulgate Tier 5 national emission standards for newly manufactured locomotives and more stringent national requirements for remanufactured locomotives.
+In the 2016 State SIP Strategy, CARB includedoutlined a measure to-petition for more stringentnew national locomotive emission standards.
+The goal of a more stringent national locomotive emission standard is to reduce for significant additional reductions in criteria and toxic pollutants, and GHG emissions from existing and future locomotives-in order to meet air quality and climate change goals.
+On April 13, 2017, CARB petitioned the U.S. EPA26 to promulgate both Tier 5 national emission standards for newly manufactured locomotives, and more stringent national requirements for remanufactured locomotives, to reduce criteria and toxic pollutants, fuel consumption, and GHG emissions.
+CARB is waiting for the U.S. EPA to act on the this petition to promulgate Tier 5 national emission these standards for newly manufactured locomotives and more stringent national and requirements for remanufactured locomotives.